nesono/infrastructure/README.md

 ### Cleanup half-baked instance

-Delete volumes (make sure you disable the nextcloud and mariadb services first)
+Delete volumes (make sure you disable the nextcloud and mariadb services first), except for Nextcloud data folders since they are expensive to sync.

 ```bash
 rm -r /svc/volumes/cloud_nesono_apps /svc/volumes/cloud_nesono_config /svc/volumes/cloud_nesono_nextcloud /svc/volumes/mariadb_cloud_nesono_data/
 ```

+### Executing the Final Migration

+1. Stopping the old instance
+2. Change DNS entry to the new instance
+2. Cleanup any half-baked instances on the new instance as mentioned above
+3. Syncing all the data again (copying NextCloud files as described above)
+4. Add Redis and MariaDB to your stack and let MariaDB fully initialize (Nextcloud would abort installation, if MariaDB was still running)
+5. Add NextCloud to your stack and check that it can install correctly - fix issues using occ as mentioned below
+6. Add the system cronjob to run cron.php

 ### Running Upgrades